 Wages, Salaries and Sick Leave - Salaries and wages due but unpaid at reporting date are recognised as a liability in the Statement of Financial Position.
 As the CCC expects such liabilities to be wholly settled within 12 months of reporting date, the liabilities are recognised at undiscounted amounts.
-Also refer to Note 12.
+Refer to Note 13 for balances.